junayednoman/junayednoman/README.md

 💡In the middle of 2023, I started learning HTML, CSS, JavaScript (ES6+), React.js, and Tailwind CSS for responsive designs.
 I explored Firebase Authentication and gained foundational knowledge in Node.js, MongoDB, Express, and JWT.

-✨ A highlight of my journey was building a "data collection system" for around 200 primary schools, which won first place in a divisional competition by the primary education department! 🎉

 🚀 In 2024, I expanded my skills with TypeScript, Mongoose, Next.js, and Redux.
 With this skill set, I can build strong, secure, and industry-standard applications.

 ## 🧑‍💻 I code with